 We used a straw fort for the first time in the winter of 2013 when we were feeding Other Buster, a neighborhood feral cat that we were feeding.
 His story can be read here (he disappeared in February 2014 but the food we were putting out for him attracted Violet to our yard).

 The shed for the outdoor cats

-Midnight is a big cat (he weighs more than 16 pounds) and we never saw him use the smaller shelters last winter.
-It's possible that he didn't fit through the opening!
-He did use the straw fort and sometime during the winter Charcoal showed up and begin to use it too.
+Midnight is a big cat (he weighs more than 16 pounds), and we never saw him use the smaller shelters.
+He used the straw fort, and sometime during the winter, Charcoal showed up and began to use it.

 We ordered a small resin shed that we could place on our deck.
 And, my husband was able to assemble it by himself.
 He said it would have been easier with two people!
 We ordered it from Lowe’s, but I noticed today that Amazon sells the same one.